SAP-archive/teched2020-DEV165/README.md

-# DEV165 -  Non-SAP Integration with SAP Cloud Platform Integration Suite
+# DEV165 -  Non-SAP Integration with SAP Integration Suite

 [![REUSE status](https://api.reuse.software/badge/github.com/SAP-samples/teched2020-DEV165)](https://api.reuse.software/info/github.com/SAP-samples/teched2020-DEV165)

 ## Description

-In this session, you will learn how to use SAP Cloud Platform Integration Suite to implement an integration scenario involving non-SAP applications.
+In this session, you will learn how to use SAP Integration Suite to implement an integration scenario involving non-SAP applications.
 You will implement a hire-to-retire scenario, a use case involving HR applications, collaboration tools like Slack and email receiver.
-You will execute this exercise on the trial environment of SAP Cloud Platform and also use a trial account in non-SAP applicatons.
+You will execute this exercise on the trial environment of SAP Business Technology Platform and also use a trial account in non-SAP applicatons.

 ## Overview